Dhanshree-Sonar/AWS-Lightsail-Instance/README.md

 2. Create an SSH key pair for grader using the `ssh-keygen` tool
   - Generate SSH key pair on your local system using command `$ ssh-keygen`
   - Give file name '/Users/<user-name>/.ssh/lightsail' and enter passpharase
-  - Connect to lightsail instance using 'Connect using SSH' button
+  - Connect to the lightsail instance using 'Connect using SSH' button
   - `$ su grader` to login as grader and enter password
   - `$ mkdir .ssh` to create direcory `.ssh`
   - `$ touch .ssh/authorized_keys`